 In 2023, Katherine was selected by The Robert Rauschenberg Foundation and the New York Foundation for the Arts (NYFA) for a Rauschenberg Emergency Grant.
 In 2020, Katherine was a recipient of both an Andy Warhol Foundation for The Visual Arts/ Fulcrum Fund Grant as well as a Foundation for Contemporary Arts Grant.
 She has exhibited in solo and group exhibitions within the United States and abroad.

-Alongside art-making, Katherine has sustainably farmed across the rural U.S in Wisconsin, Minnesota, North Carolina, Oregon, Washington, California and New Mexico and created numerous urban gardens in Minneapolis, New York and Los Angeles.
-In 2018, she worked alongside Moving Arts Española to create a public art weaving installation and heirloom native garden on the Ohkay Owingeh Pueblo.
+Alongside art-making, Katherine has created numerous urban gardens in New York and Los Angeles for schools, businesses, and estates, as well as worked on rural organic farms across the United States for over 15 years.
+In 2018, she worked alongside Moving Arts Española, New Mexico, to create a public art weaving installation and heirloom seed garden on Ohkay Owingeh Pueblo lands.

 Having taught Studio Art Workshops at the Detroit Institute of Arts, she is currently located in northern New Mexico and is devoting time solely to her studio practice.
 Katherine received the Santa Fe Community Foundation Artist Grant in 2023 and is represented by G2 Gallery in Santa Fe.